Configure federated access for tenant administrators

 -

 Add a new secret version to the ESV secret using the value of the new federation provider secret from the previous step.
-Refer to Update an ESV referenced by a configuration placeholder.
+Learn more in Update an ESV referenced by a configuration placeholder.